nanfengpo/stakebank/README.md

 # Stake Bank

 Simple method to allow for staking while keeping a lightweight ERC20 interface.

-Edit Add topics
+*This code has not yet been audited, therefore it is not suggested to be used in production.*

 ## Built With
 * [Truffle](https://github.com/trufflesuite/truffle) - Ethereum development environment